Watching You (Rodney Atkins song): Content

 The song is a moderate up-tempo portraying two examples of a son learning from his father.
 In the first verse, the father and son are in the car together, driving through town.
 The son is eating a Happy Meal in the passenger seat, just as the father slams on the brakes at a red light, causing the boy to spill his food all over himself and say "a four-letter word" (implied to be "shit").
 The father asks where his son learned "to talk like that", and the boy then responds with the refrain, "I've been watching you. / Dad, ain't that cool? / I'm your buckaroo, I wanna be like you."

 In the second verse, the father heads out to his barn and begins to pray ("Lord, please help me help my stupid self.")
 Still later, at bedtime, the boy kneels beside his bed to pray as well, with his father watching.
 Upon hearing the boy's prayers, the father asks "Where'd you learn to pray like that?" to which the boy again responds by saying that he has been watching his father.
 The father then responds by hugging his son and stating his pride in the boy.

 In the final verse, the boy expresses that he will "still know what to do" when he is grown up, highlighting the importance of being a good example.

 Music video

 The video portrays the events which are laid out in the song's lyrics.
 Elijah also portrays the child in the song's video, and as a result, he has gained recognition in public.
 It was Atkins' second video directed by Eric Welch.

 The music video reached number 1 on CMT's Top Twenty Countdown for the week of January 11, 2007.

 Watching You 2.0

-On May 23, 2025, Atkins released a second version of the song, titled "Watching You 2.0".
-This new rendition brings the song full circle, as it features Atkins' son Elijah, whom the song was written about, singing the choruses which his father originally sang from his son's perspective.
+On May 23, 2025, Atkins released a second version of the song, titled "Watching You 2.0", as a promotional single.
+This new rendition brings the song full circle, as it features Atkins' son, Elijah, whom the song was written about, singing the choruses that his father originally sang from his son's perspective.